 The weather in Italy varies considerably from alpine conditions in the north, through to a Mediterranean climate in the south.
 Generally speaking, May to September are the warmest months, with temperatures peaking in July and August.
 Spring (April to June) and early Autumn/Fall (September and October) are ideal times to visit, with more moderate temperate and bearable crowds.
 Winters can be very cold, particularly in the north with the Alps experiencing snow from around November to March.
 The south of Italy has much milder winters, and long, hot and dry summers.

-There are no specific immunisations recommended for travel to Italy.
+There are no specific immunizations recommended for travel to Italy.

 The process of planning a legal marriage in Italy actually varies quite considerably depending upon the couple’s nationality.
 The requirements also vary from region to region within Italy as, although there are common Italian marriage laws, each region or town interprets these differently.
 Unlike many other European countries however, there are no residency or minimum stay requirements.

-Generally speaking, civil ceremonies must take place at the local town hall, and ceremonies held outdoors or in castles or villas are not legally recognised.
+Generally speaking, civil ceremonies must take place at the local town hall, and ceremonies held outdoors, in castles or in villas are not legally recognized.
 There are a few regions in Italy that do allow civil ceremonies in certain venues outside of the town hall however, and the list seems to be growing slowly.
 Catholic wedding ceremonies must always take place in a Catholic church.

 The documentation required to marry in Italy is basically the same for all nationalities, however the process of applying and the names of the various documents will vary for each individual Embassy.

 The basic documentation to get married in Italy;

 - 3) Evidence of termination of any prior marriages, i.e. Divorce or Death Certificate.
 In addition, Italian law states that at least 300 days must pass before a woman can remarry after divorce.